Nate Irving

 Nathaniel Irving (born July 12, 1988) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the NC State Wolfpack and was selected by the Denver Broncos in the third round of the 2011 NFL draft.

 Early life

 Irving attended Wallace-Rose Hill High School in Teachey, North Carolina, where he tallied 110 tackles, six forced fumbles, three sacks, and one interception in his senior year.
 Regarded as only a two-star recruit by Rivals.com, he was not listed among the top prospects of the class of 2006.

 College career

-Irving was a 2010 All-American selection by Sports Illustrated and Scout.com.
+Irving played college football at NC State.
+He was a 2010 All-American selection by Sports Illustrated and Scout.com.
 Irving holds the NCAA FBS record for tackles for loss in a single game with eight in 2010.